danisfermi/chat-based-file-transfer/README.md

 * Users can disable or enable file sharing for all files altogether, or individual files, either using command line arguments, or at run-time, using '@me' messages followed by proper commands.
 * Clients can use an '@all' message with 'whohas' command to check which users have a particular file.
 All receipients who have the requested file which is share-enabled will respond automatically.
 * The client can then choose from a list of responders, to initiate a file transfer using 'getfile' command directed at the selected responder.
 We have tested a variety of file formats including pdf, txt, mp3, jpg etc.
+* The client that received a file prints the file transfer time onto its console automatically.
 * A user can restrict the number of parallel outgoing file transfers, after which, further requests will be blocked.
 * All operations happen in parallel.
 No message passing or file sharing tasks block normal use of other features.
 * Go-back-N protocol is implemented, with the user having the freedom to configure window sizes during run time.
 This enables us to test various timing parameter by varying the window size and testing for various file formats.